anoncam/big-bang/charter/packages/velero/Architecture.md

 None.
 This service doesn't have a web interface.

-## Licencing
+## Licensing

 [Apache 2.0 License](https://github.com/vmware-tanzu/velero/blob/main/LICENSE)

 ## Dependencies

-Velero requires an object storage service available.
+Velero requires an object storage service available with the bucket details pre-configured.
+This can be block storage from block storage from AWS, Azure or other providers. `minio` and `miniooperator` can be enabled to provide this storage local to the cluster under the `addon` packages.